Big Bang Singularity Resolution In Quantum Cosmology: Observable Based Criteria

-A direct consequence of the definition of a bounded operator\footnote{A linear operator on a Hilbert space, $A: \mathcal{H}\rightarrow\mathcal{H}$, is \textit{bounded} if there is a constant $C$ such that $\|A \psi \| \leq C \|A \| $ for all $\psi \in \mathcal{H}$.
-By the Hellinger-Toeplitz theorem if an operator is defined on all of $\mathcal{H}$, i.e. has domain $D(A)=\mathcal{H}$, and is symmetric, i.e. such that $<\phi, A \psi>=< A\phi,\psi>$ for all $\psi,\phi \in \mathcal{H}$, then the operator is necessarily bounded.
-If a bounded operator is self-adjoint, i.e., $D(A)=D(A^{\star})$, we have that $C\in \mathbb{R}$.
-Bounded operators have the attractive property that that exponential of the operator $e^{A}$ is guaranteed to be well defined as a convergent power series.} is that such operators necessarily have a unique state independent maximum expectation value.
+This means that a direct consequence of the definition of a bounded operator is that such operators necessarily have a unique state independent maximum expectation value.
 Furthermore, recall that in the Heisenberg picture observables are operator valued functions that take the form of strongly continuous maps from the real numbers in to the space of densely defined, linear, self-adjoint operators on a Hilbert space, $A(t): \mathbb{R}\rightarrow \mathcal{L}_\text{sa}(\mathcal{H})$.
 Let us then assume that there exists some time independent Hamiltonian operator, $H$, with domain $D(H)$.
 We then have that if $A(t)$ is bounded and preserves the domain of the Hamiltonian, i.e. $A(t)D(H) \subset D(H)$ for $t\in\mathbb{R}$, then $A(\cdot)\psi$ is differentiable for any $\psi \in D(H)$ and

 \cite[Proposition 9.2.1]{blank:2008}.
 This result means that norm of the operator representing an observable is preserved during time evolution and thus a bounded operator in the relevant class always remains bounded.